Hirst Research Centre: History

 Formally opened in 1923, the site at East Lane, Wembley was one of the first specialised industrial research laboratories to be built in Britain.
 The centre was named after Hugo Hirst, one of the founders of the company that would become the General Electric Company.

-One of the centre's most famous achievements was the production of the cavity magnetron during World War II, the concept of which was established by Randall and Boot working at Birmingham University.
-Staff of the centre were also important in developing radars for use during the war.
+One of the centre's most famous achievements was the development of the cavity magnetron during World War II, the concept of which was established by Randall and Boot working at Birmingham University.
+Specifically, GEC engineers were able to dramatically increase the power output, reaching in excess of 100 kW by 1941 and close to one megawatt by 1943.
+These high power pulses, generated from a relatively compact device and transmitted from an antenna only centimeters long, substantially reduced the size of practical radar systems by orders of magnitude, permitting their installation in fighter aircraft.

 The 60 m radio mast at the back of the building became, along with Wembley Stadium, one of the landmarks of the area.
 Hirst was instrumental in setting up the National Grid system which provides power to the whole of the UK.
 The centre also worked on the design of electrical power systems for the British railway network.

+Throughout the Cold War, the centre undertook a wide range of Ministry of Defence (MoD) and commercial projects.
+Since at least 1977, it had been designated as a "prohibited place" under Section 3(b) of the Official Secrets Act 1911 because it held classified material for the purpose of fulfilling MoD contracts relating to a wide range of military equipment, including the Rapier missile.

-In the 1990s the organisation moved to Borehamwood, Hertfordshire.
-After GEC left the Wembley site, it was used as the set for some scenes of the 1995 film The Young Poisoner's Handbook.
+In the 1990s, the organisation relocated to Borehamwood, Hertfordshire.
+After GEC vacated the Wembley site, it was used as the set for some scenes of the 1995 film The Young Poisoner's Handbook.